The next generation is our inspiration.

 Paul conceived the idea for a SuperCaptainBraveMan book upon being inspired by Kyle's nurse, Victor, who would often sketch pictures of Kyle as a happy, healthy, active boy.
 Truly, that was how those close to Kyle often envisioned him.

-In his spare time, Paul enjoys golfing, watching sports, drinking wine and playing sudoku.
+In his spare time, Paul enjoys golfing, fitness, watching sports and drinking red wine.